-ii.
-Failure to Provide Washington Mutual Loan Application and Related Documents
+(2) Failure to Provide Washington Mutual Loan Application and Related Documents

-During the Debtor's initial Section 341 meeting on March 25, 2009, WIN and the Trustee asked the Debtor to provide documents relating to the Loan Application wherein the Debtor asserted that he owned various assets.
-The assets listed in the Loan Application include the following: (1) Logan Square MRI and Diagnostic Center, Inc.; (2) Sharif Pharmacy; (3) Hermosa Medical Center; (4) three Banco Popular Accounts containing \$90,000, \$40,000 and \$50,000; (5) \$1,400,000 in a retirement fund 401(k) account and (6) \$1,400,000 in real estate.
+During the Debtor's initial Section 341 meeting on March 25, 2009, WIN and the Trustee ("Trustee") asked the Debtor to provide documents relating to the Loan Application where the Debtor asserted that he owned the Loan Application Assets.
 See Loan Application pp. WM 0840-0841.
 The Section 341 meeting was continued to April 21, 2009 to allow the Debtor additional time to gather the documents.
 See Sanctions Motion, p.
-5. When the Debtor appeared at the continued Section 341 meeting he did not provide the U.S. Trustee or WIN with the requested documents, and instead alleged that none of the Loan Application assets belonged to him.
+5. When the Debtor appeared at the continued Section 341 meeting he did not provide the U.S. Trustee or WIN with the requested documents, and instead alleged that none of the Loan Application Assets belonged to him.
 Id.
-The Debtor asserted that the Soad Wattar Trust owned all of the Loan Application assets, that the Debtor was the trustee of the Trust, and that the Debtor had lied when he represented that he owned the assets listed in the Loan Application.
+The Debtor asserted that the Soad Wattar Trust owned all of the Loan Application Assets, that the Debtor was the Trustee of the Trust, and that he lied when he represented that he owned the assets listed in the Loan Application.
 Id.
 At his Rule 2004 examination the Debtor confirmed under oath that he testified at the Section 341 meeting that he lied in the Loan Application.